alessandrocuzzocrea/garden/src/notes/wake-up-light-schedule.md

 The idea is to let light do the heavy lifting.
 Brightness ramps up slowly, and the color temperature shifts from warm amber to cold blue, roughly matching a real sunrise.
 The goal isn’t to *shock* you awake, but to give your brain enough signals that waking up *happens gradually*.

+This won’t magically fix bad sleep habits, but paired with a consistent bedtime, it makes waking up *way easier*.

 Here are my settings:

 | Time to Alarm | Brightness | Color Temp | What It’s Doing                                                                                        |